 As we discussed in the last section, the ancient Aboriginal people worshipped their land, and they did everything they could to protect it.
 In order to preserve the land and its resources, most tribes slept on the ground with no shelter.
 They hunted only what they needed to eat and gathered only the plants and roots they needed to sustain themselves.
 According to Aboriginal beliefs, the spirits assigned the land itself to the various tribes.
 Because of this, there were no territorial wars – if people were on land that didn't belong to their tribe, they would begin to feel the spirits' angry energy, and bad things would begin to happen.

-For most of their existence, Aboriginal people also wore no clothes, which is amazing considering how cold parts of the continent can get in the winter.
-In the colder regions, men and women might keep themselves warm by draping themselves in animal pelts that were sewn together.
+For most of their existence, indigenous Australians didn't wear much clothing.
+They kept themselves warm by draping themselves in animal pelts that were sewn together.
 In other areas, they might use what they could find, like animal fat or a clay called ocher, to protect their skin.
 Women often made necklaces using materials like shells.
 Their bodies were often canvasses, with charcoal and ocher used as paint.

 Music and dance were a large part of the culture, as was storytelling.
 Elders used all three to tell the stories of the dreamings, give thanks to the spirits and even ask favors like increased fertility or rain.
 They also created musical instruments, the most famous being the didgeridoo.
 The creation of a didgeridoo begins when termites hollow out the inside of a piece of wood, and Aboriginal Australians cut the size down to 5 feet.
 When played, the didgeridoo produces a low hum caused by vibrations.
 Various tribes use it in formal ceremonies and events.
 Aboriginal Australians kept up this peaceful way of life for more then 40,000 years.
 But that all changed once the Europeans colonized Australia.